Aidan Crawley: Family

-Crawley was the second son of the Rev. (Arthur) Stafford Crawley, Canon of Windsor, and the former Anstice Katherine Gibbs (usually known as Nancy), sixth of the ten children of Antony and Janet Gibbs of Tyntesfield, Somerset.
-His paternal grandfather was George Baden Crawley (1833–1879), a successful railway contractor and his wife Inez.
+Crawley was the second son of the Rev. (Arthur) Stafford Crawley, Canon of Windsor.
+His paternal grandfather was George Baden Crawley, a successful railway contractor and his wife Inez.

 Stafford Crawley was the brother-in-law of the Earl of Cavan and Crawley's mother was related to the Lords Wraxall, of Tyntesfield and the Lords Aldenham and Hunsdon.
 Stafford Crawley was chaplain to the Archbishop of York at Bishopthorpe and later Canon of St George's Chapel, Windsor.
 The Crawleys had three sons and two daughters, of whom Aidan was the middle son.
 A daughter Anstice, Lady Goodman (see below), was also prominent in public life.

 Marriage and issue

-In 1945, he married the sometime war correspondent Virginia Cowles (24 August 1910 – 6 September 1983), daughter of the controversial society doctor Edward Spencer Cowles MD, with whom he had 3 children.
+In 1945, he married the sometime war correspondent Virginia Cowles, daughter of the controversial society doctor Edward Spencer Cowles MD, with whom he had 3 children.

 Crawley suffered several tragedies.
 His wife died in 1983 in a road accident near Biarritz in France.
 Five years later, he lost both his sons in a plane crash whilst they were travelling together to their sister's 40th birthday party, leaving young children and widows who were seven months pregnant.
 He then lost heavily in the Lloyd's crash and at the time of his death, Crawley was virtually penniless.

 He was survived by his daughter Harriet, his two widowed daughters-in-law and six grandchildren: